Calesi19/Timeshare-Pro-App/README.md

 ## Running the App

 So far, only tested on iOS devices.
 To run the app, make sure to have the latest version of Flutter installed on your machine.
-Download the Android SDK and open the Android Simulator, or open the iPhone/iPad Simulator on Mac. ```cd``` into directory, and run ```fliutter run``` to run app.
+Download the Android SDK and open the Android Simulator, or open the iPhone/iPad Simulator on Mac. ```cd``` into directory, and run ```flutter run``` to run app.
 The app has complete functionality without any connections to any server or the internet.